ExpressLRS/Docs/docs/quick-start/receivers/jumper-aion.md

 See the [Receiver Wiring] page for a more in-depth guide and troubleshooting procedures.
 Some of the updating procedures below will not go through if your receiver is not wired correctly and behaving properly.

+!!!
+Note "Take Note"
+    The Jumper Aion Mini has its antenna near the center, beside the boot button.
+    The Jumper Aion Nano has its antenna near the edge, with another chip beside it.

 ## Configuring your Flight Controller

 To configure your flight controller properly, please go through [Configure FC page](configuring-fc.md).
 These settings apply to INAV, Betaflight, and other flight controller software.